Sophie Guellati-Salcedo, Ph.D.

 References

 Cryan, J.F., & Dinan, T.G.
 (2012).
-Mind-altering microorganisms: the impact of the gut microbiota on brain and behaviour.
+Mind-altering microorganisms: the impact of the gut microbiota on brain and behaviour, highlighting the role of epigenetics in this interaction.
 Nature Reviews Neuroscience, 13(10), 701–712.

 Dinan, T.G., & Cryan, J.F.
 (2019).
-The microbiome–gut–brain axis in health and disease.
+The microbiome–gut–brain axis in health and disease, emphasizing the importance of multidimensional healing approaches.
 Gastroenterology Clinics of North America, 48(3), 407–415.

 Licinio, J., & Wong, M.L.
 (2020).
-The role of inflammatory processes in depression: advances from basic and translational studies.
+The role of inflammatory processes in depression: advances from basic and translational studies in psychoneuroimmunology.
 Molecular Psychiatry, 25, 283–296.

 Slavich, G.M. et al. (2018).
-Psychoneuroimmunology and human health: new perspectives on brain–body communication.
+Psychoneuroimmunology and human health: new perspectives on brain–body communication, illustrating the interconnectedness of our systems.
 American Psychologist, 73(7), 861–871.

 Stilling, R.M. et al. (2016).
-Butyrate: linking the gut microbiota to brain function.
+Butyrate: linking the gut microbiota to brain function and its potential epigenetic effects.
 Frontiers in Neuroscience, 10, 423.

 Cryan, J.F. et al. (2023).
-The microbiota–gut–brain axis: from neurobiology to clinical translation.
+The microbiota–gut–brain axis: from neurobiology to clinical translation, underlining the implications for epigenetics in treatment strategies.
 Nature Reviews Neuroscience, 24(6), 401–419.

 Journey Beyond the Mind–Body Duality & Meet Your True Self.